 Are students required to live on campus?

-All first and second year students are required to live on campus unless permanent residence is within a forty-five mile commuting distance or taking the online associate’s degree program.
+All first, second, and third-year students are required to live on campus unless permanent residence is within a forty-five mile commuting distance or taking the online associate’s degree program.
 Those students who are in the associate’s degree program on academic probation and live in University housing will be assigned to Friedley Hall if space is available.

 What regulations are placed on campus residents?

 The campus observes a 24 hour visitation policy with no curfew.
 In the residential facilities, quiet hours are observed 10:30 p.m. to 10:30 a.m. throughout the semester with extended quiet hours during finals.
 Students having visitors on campus overnight are required to sign them in with the resident assistant.

 Can I have a car on campus?